Report on Government Services 2021

 Figure G.1 Role of housing and homelessness sector services in pathways to secure housing

-Of low income households that were CRA recipients in June 2019, 68.9 per cent would have experienced rental stress without CRA.
-With CRA, 40.5 per cent still experienced rental stress (figure G.2, table GA.14).
-Further information on CRA is presented in tables GA.6–GA.15.
+Of low income households that were CRA recipients at end June 2020, 55.4 per cent would have experienced rental stress without CRA (table GA.13).
+With CRA, 29.4 per cent still experienced rental stress (figure G.2).
+Further information on CRA is presented in tables GA.5–GA.14.

 When housing instability cannot be addressed through financial assistance, social housing and/or specialist homelessness services may be needed.
 Pathways through these closely intertwined service areas vary greatly, often intersecting with other service areas, depending on: